kotcrab/ghidra-allegrex/README.md

 - PSP calling convention support.
 - Disassembly and decompilation of VFPU instructions (see limitations below).
 - Scripts for importing and exporting PPSSPP `.sym` files (function labels).
+- Support for exporting kernel modules as object files.

 ## Installation